uc-cdis/data-portal/docs/study_viewer.md

             // displayed in table:
             "tableFields": ["condition", ...],
         },
-        "singleItemConfig": { //optional, if omitted, "listItemConfig" block will be used for both pages
+        "singleItemConfig": { // optional, if omitted, "listItemConfig" block will be used for both pages
             // displayed outside of table:
             "blockFields": ["long_description"],
             // displayed in table: